Sanyam-0311/Sentiment-analysis-of-a-given-movie-review/README.md

 ### Data Statistics

-- Number of reviews: {}
+- Number of reviews: {50000}
-- Number of positive reviews: {}
+- Number of positive reviews: {25000}
-- Number of negative reviews: {}
+- Number of negative reviews: {25000}
-- Null values: {}
+- Null values: {0}
-- Duplicate entries: {}
+- Duplicate entries: {418}

 ## Data Preprocessing

 The following preprocessing steps were performed on the dataset:

+1. Removed the null values from reviews.
-1. Removed HTML tags from reviews.
+2. Removed HTML tags from reviews.
-2. Converted all words to lowercase.
+3. Converted all words to lowercase.
-3. Removed stopwords.
+4. Removed stopwords.

 ## Model Training

-A Random Forest Classifier was trained using the Bag-of-Words (BoW) representation with a maximum of 10,000 features.
+A Random Forest Classifier and Gaussian NB model was trained using the Bag-of-Words (BoW) representation with a maximum of 10,000 features.

-- Training set shape: {}
-- Test set shape: {}

 ### Model Evaluation

-The model achieved an accuracy of {}% on the test set.
+The model achieved an accuracy of {86}% on the test set using the Random forest classifier.

-Confusion Matrix: